• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Recipe for Kanda- Central African Pumpkin Seed Meatballs simmered in a spiced tomato sauce.
-Top with parsley and serve with steamed rice.
+A recipe for Kanda (Central African Pumpkin Seed Meatballs)!
+These savory meatballs are simmered in a spiced tomato sauce, topped with parsley, and served with steamed rice.

 Another variation, Kanda ti Nyma, is made with okra and peanuts.
 These meatballs are also popular in Chad, often with the addition of sesame seeds.